How safe is your small business from a hacker attack?

 According to the report, even though the number of breaches had dropped slightly, the average cost of the worst attack was between £65,000 and £115, 000, from between £35,000-£65,000 in 2013, while 59% of those surveyed said they expected to see more cyber security incidents next year.

 The government is taking steps, especially when it comes to protecting SMEs.
-As well as launching a cyber streetwise campaign, they’ve also a developed a Cyber Essentials accreditation scheme in conjunction with the industry that’s aimed at encouraging businesses to reach a basic level of cyber hygiene.
+As well as launching a cyber streetwise campaign (external link), they’ve also a developed a Cyber Essentials accreditation scheme in conjunction with the industry that’s aimed at encouraging businesses to reach a basic level of cyber hygiene.

 But even with training, it’s still possible to suffer data breaches, even if you take steps to mitigate this.